bthate/botlib/README.rst

 ::

- > sudo pip3 install genocide
+ > sudo pip3 install botlib

 if you have previous versions already installed and things fail try to force reinstall:

 ::

- > sudo pip3 install genocide --upgrade --force-reinstall
+ > sudo pip3 install botlib --upgrade --force-reinstall

 if this also doesn't work you'll need to remove all installed previous  versions, so you can do a clean install.

-you can run directly from the tarball, see https://pypi.org/project/genocide/#files
+you can run directly from the tarball, see https://pypi.org/project/botlib/#files

 USAGE
 =====

-BOTLIB has it's own CLI, you can run it by giving the genocide command on the prompt, it will return with no response:
+BOTLIB is a library and doesn't have it's own CLI, however a bot test program is provided with the tarball. you can run the bot command on the prompt, it will return with no response:

 ::

- $ sudo genocide
+ $ bot
  $

-you can use genocide <cmd> to run a command directly, use the cmd command to see a list of commands:
+you can use bot <cmd> to run a command directly, use the cmd command to see a list of commands:

 ::

- $ sudo genocide cmd
+ $ bot cmd
  cfg,cmd,cor,dne,dpl,fed,fnd,ftc,log,mbx,rem,req,rss,sts,tdo,trt,tsk,upt,ver,wsd

 BOTLIB also has it's own shell, use genocide -s to start a genocide shell: